 Qu Fengjie mainly explored whether it is possible to find a solution to the internationalization of the RMB under the framework of this initiative.
 She also pointed out that the important breakthroughs in Renminbi internationalization are the "Belt and Road" and the Gold-Backed-Oil-Yuan.
 As for economic imbalance, she believed that the "Belt and Road" is undoubtedly a solution raised by China.
 She then put forward the six-pronged approach to promote the initiative and how to make the initiative one of the major mechanisms and platforms for coordinating economic cooperation and macroeconomic policies along the line.
-At last, she suggested a solution to the more complicated Triffin challenge faced with by Renminbi: seeking a breakthrough from the initiative and regionalization, transitioning from the sub-cycle of industry to monetary finance and making RMB center of the sub-cycle through the "Belt and Road Initiative".
+At last, she suggested a solution to the more complicated Triffin challenge faced with by Renminbi: seeking a breakthrough from the initiative and making RMB center of the sub-cycle through the "Belt and Road Initiative".